Admission Guidelines for New Freshman

 - 4 units to include courses from above academic areas, foreign languages, fine arts, computer science or courses in vocational areas

-Top 50 percent of graduating class OR ACT composite of 22 (1030 SAT score)
+- Top 50 percent of graduating class OR minimum composite score of 22 ACT or 1110 SAT

 STUDENTS MEETING THE FOLLOWING REQUIREMENTS MAY BE CONSIDERED FOR ADMISSION: